jevonlipsey/stardew-inventory-while-fishing/README.md

 * **Time continues** naturally instead of pausing.
 * **Menus close automatically** when a fish bites.
 Good for autofishing mods.
 * **Customizable** through **Generic Mod Config Menu**.
 Choose whether time always passes in menus or only while fishing.
 Also, choose if the menu automatically closes on a fish bite or not.
-* Keyboard and Gamepad support.
+* Keyboard support, Gamepad support coming soon.
 * Designed for compatibility with other time mods, including [ItsStardewTime.](https://github.com/Enerrex/ItsStardewTime).

 ---